ahamez/protox/README.md

         nil
         ```

-* Messages and enums names: names are converted using the [`Macro.camelize/1`](https://hexdocs.pm/elixir/Macro.html#camelize/1) function.
+* Messages and enums names: they are converted using the [`Macro.camelize/1`](https://hexdocs.pm/elixir/Macro.html#camelize/1) function.
   Thus, in the following example, `non_camel_message` becomes `NonCamelMessage`, but the field `non_camel_field` is left unchanged:
     ```elixir
     defmodule Bar do